Hannah Anderson

 Dr. Stacy Lung is the Executive Director of Lutheran Island Camp in Henning, MN.
 Stacy has a Ph.D. in Educational Studies at Trinity Evangelical Divinity School in Deerfield, IL. and an M.S. in Environmental Education from Concordia University Wisconsin.
 Her research is focused on the significance of facilitating experiences of wonder in education, particularly in science education, where wonder can help point us to the Creator.
 Stacy has taught online courses in both adult learning and K12 contexts since 2013.
 She educated her children in the forests of northern Wisconsin.
 Stacy seeks to invoke the inquisitive awe of children in the woods for learners of all ages and in all settings.
 Teaching Philosophy I believe education is important because it is a feature of God’s design for His image-bearers.
 We are unique in our ability to not only experience the creation in which God placed us but to reflect upon those experiences, understand the underlying principles that God uses to govern creation, and act in accordance with those principles.
 The ability to learn and change is part of our image-bearing, and participation in learning facilitates this collective image-bearing.
 Perhaps most importantly, I can project a genuine wonder about the subjects I teach and invite the students along for an opportunity to discover how God’s world works with the reassurance that they have important contributions to make to the class’ journey.
 Ultimately a meaningful education will provide students with an eternal perspective to help inform their decisions.
 Education is not limited to the classroom and the school; it is part of every aspect of life and every experience.
 It is everything that brings us closer to the one who gives us not only meaningful life but eternal life.
 Statement of Faith I grew up in a rural community at a small church with my grandparents, aunts, uncles, and distant relatives.
 Prayer was part of mealtime, bedtime, and the beginning and end of all family events.
 I watched my grandmother pray through tears when my grandfather died, and I saw parents on their knees whenever there were struggles.
 My family continuously modeled reliance on a loving, involved Savior.
 The faith that my parents and grandparents passed on to me through their teaching would be strengthened after several years of marriage as we were told that I would likely not be able to have children.
 In these worst days, only strength from a God who did not spare His own Son allowed me to move forward.
 I would see the work God can do in a weak, fragile pot when, despite the words of that doctor, God blessed me with five children and developed in me a personal faith and total reliance on Him.
 I am still a member of a small church, St. Paul's Lutheran.
 Video Introduction [object Object] [object Object]

 I grew up in Georgia where I was home schooled K-12 and had the privilege to study under Wes Callihan (Schola Classical Tutorials) throughout high school.
 I have a Ph.D. in English Literature from the University of South Carolina (2025) and earned an M.A. in Liberal Arts at St. John’s College, Annapolis (2013).
 My undergraduate work was done at LaGrange College, in LaGrange, Georgia, where I earned a B.A. in English, a B.A. in Music, and minored in Philosophy (2010).
 My Philosophy minor was awarded in recognition of my studies at Oxford University, UK, where for a term I studied Ancient Philosophy and Philosophical Hermeneutics (2009).
 I also teach at Memoria Academy (2013 – present), and taught Literature, Composition, Logic, Rhetoric, Geometry, Physics, and Precalculus for a number of years.
-Since 2022, I have also been Head of the Math Department.
+Since 2022, I have also been Head of the Math Department at Memoria Academy.
 In addition to teaching online, I taught Freshman English for two years at the University of South Carolina (2017-18, 2019-20).
 My wife, Haley, and I live in a cabin in the woods with our three children.
 In my free time, I enjoy music (classical guitar, piano, and occasional bouts of accordion), poetry, backpacking, and dabbling in languages.
 Teaching Philosophy All my teaching is informed by 3 convictions.
 First, that the main purpose of primary and secondary education is to grow the kingdom of God, and that this is done by equipping and ennobling students through the transmission of our ecclesiastical and cultural heritage and tradition.
 Second, that classical education provides the ideal form and content for primary and secondary education.
 Third, that classical education should be understood as an education that 1) respects human nature and purpose, 2) seeks to cultivate a love for goodness, truth, and beauty, 3) is primarily formative rather than informative insofar as it seeks to cultivate habits of mind and soul.
 Statement of Faith I was raised in a Christian home and came to understand my need for Christ at the age of 4.
 Since then, Christ has been my only hope in the face of sin and death, notwithstanding certain periods of backsliding & doubt, and my frequent failures in the struggle against sin.
 I unreservedly confess the Apostles Creed and the Nicene Creed.
-I also adhere to the Westminster Standards of Faith and am a member in good standing at a PCA church.
+I have a deep appreciation for protestant, Roman catholic, and orthodox traditions and attend a local Anglican church.

 Cyndi McCallister

 Originally from south Arkansas, Cyndi McCallister moved to South Carolina to attend Columbia International University where she earned a BA in Biblical Theology and Education in 1985.
 After homeschooling her three children, she completed the CiRCE Apprenticeship in 2019 and has served as a literature, writing, and rhetoric instructor with CiRCE Academy Online for five years.
 In 2022, she was trained as a CiRCE consultant and workshop leader.
-She is currently a graduate student in the MA in Liberal Arts and Classical Education program at Belmont Abbey College and will complete her studies this fall.
+She has a Masters in Liberal Arts and Classical Education from Belmont Abbey College.
 Over the past several years, Cyndi has developed a classical Christian teacher apprenticeship in Nigeria, where she serves as the head mentor.
-She just completed an interview on classical education abroad with FORMA Journal that appeared in the 2025 Winter Issue.
-Cyndi has been teaching Lost Tools of Writing for over 10 years and is currently writing the LTW Senior Thesis text.
-Cyndi and her husband Karl have three grown children and five grandchildren and live in South Carolina where her husband is a pastor.
+Cyndi was interviewed by FORMA Journal concerning classical education abroad.
+This article appeared appeared in the 2025 Winter Issue.
+Cyndi has been teaching Lost Tools of Writing for over 12 years and is currently writing the LTW Senior Thesis text.
+Cyndi and her husband Karl have three grown children and five grandchildren and lives in South Carolina where her husband is a pastor.
 Her favorite activities are reading to her grandchildren and hiking.
 Teaching Philosophy: I began learning about classical Christian education while I was homeschooling our three children.
 At the beginning of our homeschooling journey, I read For the Children's Sake by Susan Schaeffer Macaulay.
 These beautiful truths based on Charlotte Mason about the education of children were the gateway and foundation to learning more about classical education.
 To teach classically involves understanding the nature of truth, the nature of the teacher, and the nature of the student.
 Truth can be known.
 Proverbs 25:2 states, "It is the glory of God to conceal a matter, and it is the glory of a king to search it out."
 God delights in revealing the truth of His Word and His world to us.
 Classical teachers are the humble lead learners who enliven the spirit of inquiry, love what is beautiful, and inspire their students to live the life of virtue.
 They recognize the extraordinary God-given capacity of their students to know and act on the truth.
 Education is a life endeavor that encompasses the body and the soul.
 To teach is more than cultivating a mind, it is nurturing an eternal soul.
 Statement of Faith As a young child, I made a profession of faith in Christ.
 I was nurtured in that faith by my loving Christian family and the local church.
 This nurturing environment surrounded me with Christian mentors and opportunities to exercise my faith in service.
 I was encouraged to use my gifts in the local church, at Christian camps, and on mission trips.
 Led by a desire to dedicate my life to vocational Christian ministry, I attended a Christian college where I met my husband, who is a Presbyterian pastor.
 (PCA) This living and active faith has led me to use my gifts of teaching in Nigeria where I currently serve as head mentor of the KA Classical Teacher Apprenticeship.
 I joyfully and gratefully hold to the truths as stated in the Apostles Creed, Nicene Creed, and the Athanasian Creed.
 After serving in ministry for more than 40 years, the truth of my daily need to come to Christ and learn from Him as a child rings just as true as the day I first encountered Him.

 Dr. Jonathan McIntosh